slowernews/wisdom-tldr/chapters/chapter_1_self.md

 After learning the rules, break them.
 Only then you can achieve mastery.

-> *'The master has failed more times than the beginner has ever tried.' -- Stephen McCraine*

 > *'Masters are able to ask the kinds of simple questions that most people pass over.'-- Robert Greene*

 > *'We have knowledge of a thing only when we have grasped its cause.' -- Aristotle*